omardotdev/ramfetch/README.md

 ## Install

+**NOTE**: If your upgrading from 1.2.x to 1.3, please use the config file with the new high density color variables or the high density colorblocks will be all blank.

 ### Run with curl
 If you don't wanna install ramfetch/clone this repo. you can run it with curl.